jeanpaulrsoucy/cssc-2021-r-shiny-workshop/README.md

 ## Data

 The raw datasets used in this workshop are available from the Internet Movie Database (IMDb) [website](https://www.imdb.com/interfaces/).
+These data are available for personal and non-commercial use (see [website](https://www.imdb.com/interfaces/) for more details).

 Pre-processed data (downloaded June 5, 2021) are provided in the `data` directory.